Vale Health Clinic

 Not only does arthritis leave sufferers in significant pain and discomfort, it is also a condition that can make you feel powerless.
 Yet this doesn’t have to be the case.
 Vale Health Clinic would like to invite you in for an introductory appointment so that you can explore the various treatment options that can help you ease the problems you are experiencing.

-During your first appointment, you’ll be introduced to a member of our friendly team for a discussion about your overall health.
+During your first appointment, you’ll be introduced to a member of our friendly team to discuss your overall health.
 Our team includes chiropractors Imogen Bassett and Orit Edwards, who specialises in older adult care..
 You won’t need to bring anything specific, but you may want to dress comfortably and bring along any previous X-ray or test results you’ve had.

 Your first appointment will also include a neurological and orthopaedic examination where necessary.
 This can help us determine the best course of treatment.
 Chiropractic manipulation, massage, soft tissue stretching and acupuncture are some of the most popular treatments we provide our osteoarthritis patients.
-We may also advice you on lifestyle changes and exercises you can complete to support your treatment in between your treatment sessions.
+We may also advise you on lifestyle changes and exercises you can complete to support your treatment in between sessions.

 Characteristics of osteoarthritis